yaejinlee93/BYUCS201R_lab2/README.md

 - [ ] You make the request to the weatherunderground site and fill in the weather div
 - [ ] Users can query the stackExchange service for questions that have a particular word in the topic

 **Submit to learningsuite the URL to your live webpage, along with any comments you have that will make your assignment easier to grade.
+Your URL must have the form: xxx.xxx/weather.html, otherwise you might not get full credit on the lab.
 You should have utilized the github classroom link to get started with the assignment.**

 #### Grading: